Skip to main content

 “And then he will forget his poor Boudis,” Ashapurna added as Batuk shook his head at both of them in disbelief and stomped off.

 “I thought you two were my friends!”
-He made a face at the threshold at them making them laugh some more.
+He made a face at them at the threshold, making them laugh some more.

 “Kakima.”
 Bondita smiled, hugging Asha’s mother as she stood up with a frown.
 “I am so happy you came.”

 “How could we disobey your orders?”
-Mukhopadhyay Babu folded his hand and smiled.
+Mukhopadhyay Babu folded his hands and smiled.

 “Boudi?”
 Bondita looked up from the list of things she had ordered for the evening rituals as Somnath stood at the threshold of her old bedroom.
 “Can I come in?”